An ad for budget airline German Wings has three air hostesses. Guess what their hair colors are.

 Girls Aloud has Sarah (blonde), Cheryl (brunette) and Nicola (redhead); Kimberley and Nadine tend to waver between blonde and brunette.

-The Spice Girls have this going on with Scary (minority) and Baby (blonde), Sporty and Posh (brunettes) and Ginger (redhead obviously).
+The Spice Girls have this going on with Mel B (minority) and Emma (blonde), Mel C and Victoria (brunettes) and Geri (redhead obviously).

 In Tom Smith's song "Lars Needs Women", the eponymous hero "want blonde, brunette, redhead — heck, whole set!"